tchoutri/pg-entity/CONTRIBUTING.md

-Once your development environment is setup you should be able to use the `test` target in the Makefile to run `./scripts/run-tests.sh` which will source `environment.sh`, connect to the PostgreSQL database from there, and setup and run the integration stests.
+Once your development environment is setup you should be able to use the `test` target in the Makefile to run `./scripts/run-tests.sh` which will source `environment.sh`, connect to the PostgreSQL database from there, and setup and run the integration tests:

+   $ <pg-entity> make test